 • Create high quality, standards compliant HTML which meets accessibility standards such as WAI and Section 508 guidelines

 • Send MIME/HTML e-mails with simple LotusScript methods

 • Use rich text editing classes better than those in Notes/Domino

 LSX stands for LotusScript eXtension, and as the name suggests, it is software package that extends LotusScript by adding additional functionality.

 2) Is the Midas LSX easy to install and configure?

 Yes.
-Installation is simply the addition of a single DLL (shared library on UNIX systems) and a license file, both in the same directory as your Domino server software.
+Installation is simply the addition of a single DLL (shared library on UNIX systems) and a license file, both in the same directory as your Notes client or Domino server software.
 There isn't really any configuration.
 If your script includes Midas using the Uselsx statement you will see in all our samples, and if Midas is installed, it will simply work.
 No special NOTES.INI entries or re-boots are required.

 3) Do I need to be a LotusScript expert to use the Midas LSX?

-No. Midas has a very simple model with only two classes used in most applications.
+No. Midas has a very simple model with only three classes used in most applications.
 There are many samples available, and most customers do not need to do much more than modify a sample slightly.
 We are also always willing to help with ideas, sample code, pre-written agents and extensive documentation.

 4) Is the Midas LSX fast enough to use with thousands of documents?